 Anh Le, Ph.D.

-Anh Le, Ph.D., Chief Technology Officer.
-Dr. Anh Le, Ph.D. is the Chief Technology Officer for V-VHA and Director for the Information Center at Saigon University, Ho Chi Minh City (HCMC), Vietnam.
-Before that, he was CEO of MyXTeam and Vice Director of the Research & Development Department as well as...
+Dr. Anh Le, Ph.D. has served as a volunteer Chief Technology Officer and Director of the Vietnam Operations for V-VHA since its inception.
+His experience includes being a Director for the Information Center at Saigon University, Ho Chi Minh City (HCMC), Vietnam; CEO of MyXTeam; and Vice Director of the...

 Lily Trang Pham V-VHA